unachka/hello-word/README.md

 # hello-word
 First Repository for Metis

 This is my first repository for Metis Bootcamp.
+I am very excited!